NikaPanchulidze/Image-Searcher/README.md

-# Sweeft
+# Images' Searcher

-This technical task is created with Vite for Sweeft.
+Search for any image you want!

 ## Tech Stack